We are entering into a 99-year relationship

 budgets: Program, Capital and Mission and allocated at 25%-Program,

-there will be significant costs related to furnishing our new facility, as well
+high end as there will be significant costs related to furnishing our new

-as significant deferred maintenance/improvements needed for our sanctuary.
+facility, as well as significant deferred maintenance/improvements needed for

 significant recommendation was that Mission & Outreach committee of the